7Block Labs

 6.1 Key Performance Indicators (KPIs)

-• Transaction volume and value
+• The volume and value of transactions

-• Active users and wallet addresses
+• The number of active users and wallet addresses

 6.2 Continuous Performance Optimization